kyma-project/kyma/docs/service-catalog/docs/014-details-backup-and-restore.md

 type: Details
 ---

-In the production setup, the Service Catalog uses the etcd database cluster.
-It has a separate definition described in the [`etcd-stateful`][sc-etcd-sub-chart] sub-chart.
+In the production setup, the Service Catalog uses the etcd database cluster which is defined in the Service Catalog [`etcd-stateful`][sc-etcd-sub-chart] sub-chart.
 The [etcd backup operator][etcd-backup-operator] executes the backup procedure.

->**NOTE:** On local installation, the Service Catalog only one etcd instance.

 ### Backup